Peer on peer abuse

 At Nottingham University Samworth Academy we aim to create a positive learning environment where pupils take responsibility for their own and each other’s well-being.
 For example;

-- Assemblies and tutorial time are also used to promote awareness of the negative consequences of bullying.
+Assemblies and student briefings are also used to promote awareness of the negative consequences of bullying.